SiteRelEnby/anduril2/README.md

 ```

-Some stock features can be disabled completely by unsetting their event as well:
+Some stock features can be disabled completely by unsetting their event as well.
+This will save some image size as well:
 ```
 #undef LOCK_FROM_ON_EVENT
+#undef CHANNEL_SWITCH_CONFIGURABLE_HOLD_EVENT
+#undef CHANNEL_SWITCH_CONFIGURABLE_HOLD_RELEASE_EVENT

+// Options to prevent the 10H ramp extras config menu's second item from disabling manual memory if left to time out with no number entry.
+// Letting this happen breaks a fundamental law of UI design: destructive actions shouldn't happen due to *inaction*.
+// (Also, one time accidentally turboing yourself in the face because you accidentally disabled manual memory earlier and didn't notice is one time too many...)

+#undef MANUAL_MEMORY_SAVE_CLICK_EVENT //this does not disable manual memory, it just disables saving a new value to it so your build-time configured value will always be the same and can't be overwritten.
+#define DONT_DISABLE_MANUAL_MEMORY_ON_ZERO //from the 10H ramp extras config menu, if the second option is selected, don't disable manual memory.
+Effectively locks manual memory on (but still allows the timeout to be changed, as well as the actual memorised value to if MANUAL_MEMORY_SAVE_CLICK_EVENT is still defined)
+#define DISABLE_MANUAL_MEMORY_ENTRY_VALUE 3 //if you don't want to completely prevent yourself disabling manual memory, set a value here, and if *this* number is entered for the second ramp extras config item (manual memory timeout), manual memory will be disabled (and won't be if the number entry is left to time out at zero).
 ```

-Mappings for new features (see below for an explanation of these features):
+Mappings for new features (see below for an explanation of these features).
+Adding each of these will generally add a small amount of size to the generated image:
 ```
 // mappings from ON:
 #define TURBO_200_CLICK_EVENT EV_4clicks